Infoglobo/webpagetest/batchtool/README.md

 Refer to the [original documentation](https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-batch-processing-command-line-tool) to run the script properly.

-<h1>Motivations</h1>
+<h1>Motivation</h1>

-The original code had some drawbacks - it waits all the urls being tested to end before you can run it again and the .txt file is the only input available to insert new urls.
+The original code waits in a loop until all the tests submitted are finished.
+That could result in an infinite loop if any of the tests never completes.

-With these points in mind, we made some modfications in the original code to solve them.
+We also wanted to add more command line options and have the test results saved in json format.

-<h1>New Features</h1>
+<h1>New Behaviour</h1>

-We separated the wpt_batch's responsabilities in two:
+We splitted the original wp_batch.py in two scripts with different responsibilities:

 <h2>wpt_batch</h2>

-Send the url to WebPagetest's API, receive the **test id** related to the url and save it as a filename in **test_ids_dir** directory.
+Sends a set of urls to a webpagetest server, receives the **test id** associated with each url and saves them as files in  a **test_ids_dir** directory (option --testidsdir), each file is named with the testid received and the URL of webpagetest server used is saved as content of each testid file.

 <h2>wpt_batch_monitor</h2>